Cameo appearances: Patrick Collison (Stripe),

 HOFFMAN: That’s $40,000.
 Not bad for pocket change.
 And it got them through a cash crunch.
 But it came at a cost.

-CHESKY: We had to physically make the breakfast cereal ourselves, meaning we get a printed poster board and we had to fold it and hot glue it.
-No one told me I had to hot glue breakfast cereal and they should call it burn glue because every time you get it on you, you burn you.
-I had a perfect one to one ratio of burn to box.
-I literally had to hot glue a 1,000 boxes of cereal.
-At one point in the middle of the night I remember reading, I wonder if when Mark Zuckerberg started Facebook he had to hot glue breakfast cereal.
-The answer was no and this was not a good sign.
+CHESKY: We had to physically make the breakfast cereal ourselves, meaning we get a printed poster board and we had to fold it and hot-glue it.
+No one told me I had to hot-glue breakfast cereal, and they should call it burn glue because every time you get it on you, you burn you.
+I had a perfect one-to-one ratio of burn to box.
+I literally had to hot-glue 1,000 boxes of cereal.
+At one point in the middle of the night I remember thinking, I wonder if when Mark Zuckerberg started Facebook he had to hot-glue breakfast cereal.
+The answer was no, and this was not a good sign.

 HOFFMAN: But what was a good sign was Brian’s willingness to work with his hands—burns and all.
 I’d argue that painstaking, handcrafted labor is actually the foundation of his success.
 In order to scale, you have to do things that don’t scale.

 HOFFMAN: I’m Reid Hoffman, co-founder of LinkedIn, partner at Greylock, and your host.
 On this episode, I’ll make the case that the only way an organization can truly scale is to first do things that don’t scale at all.
 I’ll try to prove that theory through stories from some of the smartest entrepreneurs I know.